afragen/git-updater/README.md

 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin to enable automatic updates to your GitHub, Bitbucket, or GitLab hosted WordPress plugins and themes.
+A simple plugin to enable automatic updates to your GitHub, Bitbucket, or GitLab hosted WordPress plugins, themes, and language packs.
 It also allows for the remote installation of plugins or themes.

 This plugin is [not allowed in the wp.org repo](https://github.com/afragen/github-updater/issues/34). :frowning: